Africanized bee: Morphological tests

 One of the problems with this test is that there are other subspecies, such as A. m. iberiensis, which also have shortened wings.
-This trait is hypothesized to derive from ancient hybrid haplotypes thought to have links to evolutionary lineages from Africa.
+This trait is hypothesized to derive from ancient hybrid haplotypes thought to be linked to evolutionary lineages from Africa.
 Some belong to A. m. intermissa, but others have an indeterminate origin; the Egyptian honeybee (Apis mellifera lamarckii), present in small numbers in the southeastern U.S., has the same morphology.

 DNA tests

-Currently testing techniques have moved away from external measurements to DNA analysis, but this means the test can only be done by a sophisticated laboratory.
+Currently, testing techniques have shifted away from external measurements toward DNA analysis, but this means the test can only be performed by a sophisticated laboratory.
 Molecular diagnostics using the mitochondrial DNA (mtDNA) cytochrome b gene can differentiate A. m. scutellata from other A. mellifera lineages, though mtDNA only allows one to detect Africanized colonies that have Africanized queens and not colonies where a European queen has mated with Africanized drones.
 A test based on single nucleotide polymorphisms was created in 2015 to detect Africanized bees based on the proportion of African and European ancestry.

 Western variants

-The western honey bee is native to the continents of Europe, Asia, and Africa.
+The western honey bee is native to Europe, Asia, and Africa.
 As of the early 1600s, it was introduced to North America, with subsequent introductions of other European subspecies 200 years later.
 Since then, they have spread throughout the Americas.
-The 29 subspecies can be assigned to one of four major branches based on work by Ruttner and subsequently confirmed by analysis of mitochondrial DNA.
+The 29 subspecies can be assigned to one of four major branches based on Ruttner's work, which was subsequently confirmed by mitochondrial DNA analysis.
 African subspecies are assigned to branch A, northwestern European subspecies to branch M, southwestern European subspecies to branch C, and Mideast subspecies to branch O. The subspecies are grouped and listed.
 There are still regions with localized variations that may become identified subspecies in the near future, such as A. m. pomonella from the Tian Shan Mountains, which would be included in the Mideast subspecies branch.

 The western honey bee is the third insect whose genome has been mapped, and is unusual in having very few transposons.
 According to the scientists who analyzed its genetic code, the western honey bee originated in Africa and spread to Eurasia in two ancient migrations.
 They have also discovered that the number of genes in the honey bee related to smell outnumber those for taste.
 The genome sequence revealed several groups of genes, particularly the genes related to circadian rhythms, were closer to vertebrates than other insects.
 Genes related to enzymes that control other genes were also vertebrate-like.